MCP security best practices for customer security reviews

 Tool registryReview package provenance, tool descriptions, schema changes, and update cadence before production use.

 Gateway or proxyUse policy enforcement, traffic inspection, rate limits, and deny rules when tools cross sensitive boundaries.
+Prefer gateways that support credential injection, isolation, and auditable policy decisions.

 Logging and SIEMCapture tool calls, denied actions, token use, config changes, data access patterns, and reviewer decisions.